-It works on kids because it's the exact same thing we need to practice for adults, too!
-We're all the same and when we take part in the process, show our gratitude for what's on our plate, understand the choices we're making, eliminate temptation, be consistent and understand the why, being consistent becomes consistently simple.
+It works on kids because it's the same process for adults, too.
+We're all the same!
+When we show gratitude for what's on our plate, understand the choices we're making, eliminate temptation, be consistent and understand the why, being consistent becomes simple.

-Kids behave better when they are not fuelled by sugar, and have been given whole, nourishing, real food meals.
+Kids behave better when they are not fuelled by sugar and are given whole, nourishing, real food meals.
 And you know what?
 So do you and I.

 A Simple Family Meal Idea To Try Out